 If you spend a third of your life sleeping, you spend a third of your life in pyjamas, so feeling nice and knowing you’re doing good with your purchase should be at the top of your priorities.
 Whether you opt for an oversize T-shirt or a matching cami and boxes with the likes of bubble-o-bills on display, these Aussie (and NZ) makers have you covered while you’re pushing out z’s.

 The Goodnight Society is doing good in the bedroom and in business too.
-Its pyjamas are all ethically produced in New Zealand, and each year the business donates to children’s and adult’s education projects in South African communities.
-You’re officially allowed to wear bubble-o-bills and disco balls to bed (even at the same time if you want!)
+The pyjamas are a quirky and colourful range of tops, bottoms, set and robes, which are all ethically produced in New Zealand.
+To sweeten the deal, each year the brand donates to children’s and adult’s education projects in South African communities.

 Boutique and French-inspired, Modern Romantique is lush collection of ethically produced sleepwear, designed and hand crafted in Australia.
 Choose from cami sets, rompers, dresses and robes in pretty, intricate designs, printed on 100% silk or super soft cotton.
 Modern Romantique aspires to be more than just sleepwear and empower subtle confidence in all women.

 Britt’s List readers can take 10% off Modern Romantique’s ethically made sleepwear.
 Use the code britt10 at the checkout.